linagora/linid-im-api-corelib/docs/plugins/create-route-plugin.md

 ## 🔧 How It Works

+* `getRoutes(List<EntityConfiguration> entities)`: Returns the list of route descriptions dynamically generated based on the provided entity configurations.
 * `match(String url, String method)`: defines which routes this plugin handles.
 * `execute(HttpServletRequest request)`: performs the logic for the matched route.